sborto86/final-project/README.md

 The search behavior of the users is usually predictable and easy to forecast.
 However, sometimes there are sudden spikes in searches that affect the quality of the prediction models.

 This project pretends to show that we can combine, data extracted from the news and the historical behavior of the users, to improve the quality of the prediction models.

+You can see a working version of this repository in [this url](https://sborto86-final-project-main-7vdvv7.streamlit.app/).

 <h2 id="section-4">Installation and requirements</h2>